leandrofigueiraalmeida/LFA-Rossmann_Store_sales_prediction/README.md

 - The days when stores were closed were removed from the analysis.
 - Only stores with sales values bigger than 0 were considered.
 - For stores which did not have Competition Distance information, it was considered that the distance should be the longest distance observed in the data set.
+# Data Description
+You are provided with historical sales data for 1,115 Rossmann stores.
+The task is to forecast the "Sales" column for the test set.
+Note that some stores in the dataset were temporarily closed for refurbishment.
+# Files
+- train.csv - historical data including Sales
+- test.csv - historical data excluding Sales
+- sample_submission.csv - a sample submission file in the correct format
+- store.csv - supplemental information about the stores
 # Attribute List
 - Id - an Id that represents a (Store, Date) duple within the test set
 - Store - a unique Id for each store